adempiere/proxy-adempiere-api/docs/guide/default-modules/adempiere-api/api.md

-# REST Interfaces from ADempiere
+# REST Interface from ADempiere

-This product manages to be platform-agnostic thanks to dedicated API connectors for eCommerce backend platforms.
-The data format in the `default-catalog` and `default-vsf` modules is always the same for any platform, which means no matter what eCommerce backend you use, your frontend remains the same without any change.
+This product manages to be platform-agnostic thanks to dedicated API connectors for [gRPC ADempiere Server](https://github.com/adempiere/adempiere-gRPC-Server) backend platform.

-The Storefront API Default catalog offers two basic ways of querying the data:
+The Proxy ADempiere API offers two basic ways of querying the data:
 - GraphQL for read access
-- REST for read and write access
+- REST for read and write access: Supported by default

 **Note:** This API specification is related to the `packages/default-vsf` module.
 You can create your own custom module with totally different APIs!
 Read more on [modules](../modules/introduction.md)